Organelle Markers for Subcellular Localization Studies

 The panel members have been selected for high RNA levels in relevant cell lines and are all validated for ICC-IF.
 Most of them are also validated in IHC and WB.
 All antibodies belong to the PrecisA Monoclonals™ brand, which means they are developed under stringent conditions, with a secured continuity and stable supply.

 The Organelle Marker Panel

-The panel included markers for 15 different subcellular locations, made up by 27 antibodies.
-Multiple antibodies targeting the same organelle with different isotypes or epitopes allows you to choose the antibody that best suits your experiment, and facilitate multiplexing.
+The panel included 26 antibodies for 15 different subcellular locations.
+Multiple antibodies targeting the same organelle with different isotypes or epitopes allow you to choose the antibody that best suits your experiment needs and facilitates multiplexing.